TheShepherdJournal/ShepherdOnline/_posts/2017-07-22-party-in-the-park-2.md

 </ul>
 <div></div>
 In addition to the above events, a silent auction will be held on Saturday and Sunday.
+<h5>Prices</h5>
+Demolition Derby - $5 per person, 2 and under for free

+Beer Tent - $5 per person, must be 21 or older to purchase a ticket

+Tractor Pull - $5 to enter

+Cornhole Tournament - $5 entry fee

+&nbsp;

 For more information, contact Pete Alexander, Shepherd Maple Syrup Festival chair, at (989) 828-5422; Vicki Travis, Party in the Park Chair, at 1-989-400-3000; or Jon Morgan, publicity coordinator, at (989) 488-8207.